dejanbatanjac/dejanbatanjac.github.io/_posts/2019-09-04-The heatmap.md

 This image will show us *average activation intensities* or the **heatmap**.

 > Note: the 7x7 size depends on the input image size.
-After passing convolution layers, if the image is bigger we may end to 10x10 or some other size.
+After passing convolution layers, if the image is bigger we may end up with 10x10 or some other size.

 #### What we may use heatmaps for?